This article uses examples to compare different depreciation methods.

 These differences tend to lessen in the middle years of the asset’s life and again increase in the last years of the asset’s life.
 However, in the last years, the differences reverse.

 That is, straight-line and units-of-production depreciation is greater than depreciation under either of the accelerated methods.
 Of course, the pattern under the units-of-production method could differ greatly in different situations.

 Comparison of Four Depreciation Methods

 Selecting a Depreciation Method for Financial Reporting Purposes

-Theoretically, the best depreciation method is the one that allocates the cost of the individual asset to the years of its useful life in the same pattern as do the benefits or revenues that the asset produces.
-Because different assets have different revenue patterns, all of the methods are appropriate in specific circumstances.
+Theoretically, the best depreciation method is one that allocates the cost of the individual asset to the years of the asset’s useful life in the same pattern as do the benefits or revenues that the asset produces.

 Property is stated at historical cost.
 Interest cost incurred in conjunction with construction in progress is capitalized.
 Depreciation is computed for financial reporting purposes on the straight-line method using the following lives:

 Depreciation and amortization expense for the property of $293,732,000 in 2019, in 2018, and in 2017 included amortization of property under capital leases of $54,939,000, $55,188,000, and $54,447,000, respectively.